 They used “reasonably foreseeable” and “relevant conduct” to attribute the amounts.
 I also received additional points for leadership role (because I drew the map), and for my prior misdemeanors.

 What Clemency Would Mean to Me:

-I was pregnant when I was indicted and just had my oldest daughter about 4 months prior, so I was in custody during the birth of our second daughter.
-Our son would be 17 years old this year, but choked to death at school when he was 5 yrs old.
+I was pregnant when I was indicted and a had a 4 month old daughter at the time of my arrest, so I was in custody during the birth of our second daughter.
+I had a son who choked to death at school when he was 5 yrs old.
 I was very vulnerable as a pregnant woman with an infant.
 The pain of any mother being severed from her babies is nothing less than torture.

-Receiving clemency would alter my whole future, and the future of my spouse and children…and not to mention my other family members, who sacrifice their time to help take care of my children… it means that I can be a mother to my children and a wife to my husband.
-I can be there to feed them and take them to school, and help raise them.
-To help with daily and financial responsibilities.
-It would mean that they would have their mom present in their lives, verses absent until they are nearly full grown… my growing family would know me and me them.
-My parents and grandparents would have my support as they grow old.
+Receiving clemency would alter my whole future, and the future of my spouse and children…not to mention my other family members, who sacrifice their time to help take care of my children.
+Clemency means that I can be a mother to my children and a wife to my husband, Ricky Munoz.
+I year to be there to feed them, take them to school, and help raise them, plus help with daily and financial responsibilities.
+It would mean that they would have their mom present in their lives.
+The notion of being absent until they are full grown women is beyond painful.
+My parents and grandparents also need my support as they grow old.
 It would mean the world to me, and to them for me to receive mercy in the form of a commutation of my sentence.
 I would be grateful for the rest of my life for this type of mercy being shown on our behalf.

 My whole heart is leaning toward expressing gratitude towards President Trump and his office for doing such a commendable work for so many families.
 I can only hope and pray that I would be one of the recipients of such a great gift of mercy.